deep-learning-mit/staging/_posts/2023-11-09-interpretability-of-toy-tasks.md

 3. The neuron chooses to encode multiple features

-The neuron doesn’t choose to do anything - there is no free will - you are born into a loss landscape and an optimizer telling you what to do.
+(We anthropomorphize - The neuron doesn’t choose to do anything - there is no free will - you are born into a loss landscape and an optimizer telling you what to do.)

 In linear models, each neuron is limited to representing only the most significant features (2), discarding others (1).
 Conversely, superposition, enabled by non-linear activation functions, adopts a more inclusive approach (3), trying to encode multiple features per neuron and learning efficient representational shortcuts.